 Align the Purpose of the Group to Your Own

 As best-selling author John C. Maxwell says in The 15 Invaluable Laws of Growth, those who feel fulfilled “are focused in purpose, grow in areas that help them move closer to their purpose, and do what they were created to do.”
 In essence, they are intentional about their growth.
-Because of this, the first step in joining a mastermind is setting a focused, challenging goal that helps you fulfill your purpose.
-The chosen group should help you become closer to making this objective a reality.
+Because of this, the first step in joining a mastermind group is setting a focused, challenging goal that helps you fulfill your purpose.
+In time, the chosen group should help you become closer to making this objective a reality.
 For instance, you won’t need a group that has the purpose of bringing inventions to market if you already have a profitable core offering.
 Instead, you might choose one that focuses on scaling a company to the next stage.

 Before deciding upon a group, consider: